By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 Given below is an example of a usage scenario and how the schedule mechanism behaves at each step.

 Step 1.
-The user calls the schedule command with schedule index date startTime endTime eventName
+The user calls the schedule command with schedule index date startTime endTime eventName.

 Step 2.
 The LogicManager calls parseCommand with the user input.